 I’ve been asked about the correctness of wearing white quite a few times and the only time I feel that white is not right to wear is to a wedding.
 It’s the bride’s day and she needs, deserves and wants to stand out.
 I also understand there may be some grey areas around this so for what it’s worth I’ve added a few examples below.
 The REALLY IMPORTANT THING – don’t wear all white – no looking anything remotely resembling a bride.

-Not wearing white after Labor Day is one of those old rules that have rightly been dissipated over time – winter or summer it’s fine to wear white if you know how to pull it off.
+Not wearing white after Labor Day is one of those old rules that have rightly been dissipated over time – winter or summer it’s fine to wear whites if you know how to pull them off.

 Other than that it’s really a matter of practicality like, wearing white to somewhere you’ll get dirty.

 - When wearing white above the waist select a white with an Undertone and Clarity that best suits your skin tone.
 There’s no getting away from it if you have cool coloring and the white has a yellow tone, the garment will tend to look dull and possibly dirty.